temp-check/demo/README.md

 docker-compose up -d
 ```

 This will run in production mode and over ssl, the first time you access you'll see a wanring about the certificate being invalid.
 This is because the certificate is self signed.
-To get around this, you can either add the certificate to your trusted certificates.
+To get around this, you can add the certificate to your trusted certificates. :fingerprints:

-You may also need to add the following to your `/etc/hosts` file:
+On MacOS/Linux you can also add the following to your `/etc/hosts` file:

 ```
 127.0.0.1 lvh.me